Euro zone bond yields dip, market torn between COVID-19 caution and reflation | Business

 Euro zone bond yields dip, market torn between COVID-19 caution and reflation

-Euro zone bond yields dipped on Monday, with German borrowing costs off last week's five-week highs, on expectations that monetary stimulus will remain in place for some time as the bloc confronts a new variant of the coronavirus.
+Most euro zone bond yields dipped on Monday, with German yields holding below recent five-week highs, on expectations that monetary stimulus will remain in place for some time as the bloc grapples with a new variant of the coronavirus.
 Borrowing costs in the euro area have risen at the start of the new year as last week's Senate runoff results in Georgia boosted expectations for more fiscal stimulus under President-elect Joe Biden, triggering a jump in U.S. Treasury yields.

 "The expectation of further fiscal stimulus in the U.S. following the run-off elections result in Georgia, the removal of tail risk with a Brexit deal and the seasonal supply dynamic put pressure to higher long-end yields and to steeper curves," they said in a note.
 "However, increasing concerns about high infection rates and prolonged lockdown measures mostly across Western Europe combined with solid duration demand provide a lid on potential back up in rates."

-Most 10-year bond yields in the euro zone's higher-rated economies dipped 1 to 2 basis points in early trade.
-Germany's 10-year Bund yield was 2 bps lower on the day at -0.53%, off Friday's five-week highs at -0.51%.
+Most 10-year bond yields in the euro zone's higher-rated economies were a touch lower on the day .
+Germany's 10-year Bund yield was down 1 bps at -0.53% , off Friday's five-week highs at -0.51%.

+"In Europe, there is scope for more upside in sovereign bonds (prices) just because we are seeing a resurgence of coronavirus cases and a tightening of the lockdown," said Saxo Bank fixed income strategist Althea Spinozzi.
+Bond strategists said other key themes on the radar were supply, typically heavy at the start of the year.
+Commerzbank estimates new issuance in the bloc could top 20 billion euros this week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)